saucelabs/sauce-docs/docs/basics/test-config-annotation/test-config.md

 #### Enabling Location Services for iOS Devices

-If you want to enable location services in an iOS simulator, for example to test GPS-dependent applications, you should set these desired capabilities in your Appium script:
+If you want to enable location services in an iOS simulator, for example to test GPS-dependent applications, you should set these capabilities in your Appium test script:

 * `locationServicesEnabled=true`
 * `locationServicesAuthorized=true`